Why An Easy Life Is Overrated

 - It exposes you to life’s highs and lows

 Consider a kid who was given everything growing up.
-Compare that to the kid who had to work and earn everything for him or herself.
+Now compare that to the kid who had to work and earn everything for him or herself.
 Who would you guess is more prepared to succeed in life?

 Most importantly, challenges give you purpose.
 And overcoming them makes life meaningful.
 I love the quote below by Sheryl Sandberg, COO of Facebook, which sums it up nicely: